-Depending on your state's and LMI unit's processes and capabilities you may have 3 separate server instances of the WID database, at the least I would advocate for 2 as a best practice.
+Depending on your state's and LMI unit's processes and capabilities you may have 3 separate server instances of the WID database - at the least advocate for 2 as a best practice.
 If you are involved in a shop that develops and designs, websites, apps, web services it would be recommended to use a 3 server system.
-This would give you a development server to use for testing purposes, when you are creating new tables, changing table structures, creating stored procedures, updating the WID.
+This would give you a development server to use for testing purposes, when you are creating new tables, changing table structures, creating stored procedures, or updating the WID.
 It allows you to have a database to test against when you create apps or services, without having to worry about causing issues with the current database.
-I know not everyone does development, so you don't need to have a development server, but you should have the 2 server system with a staging, or test server, and a production server.
+Not everyone does development, so you don't need to have a development server, but you should have the 2 server system with a staging, or test server, and a production server.
 If possible you should never load data directly to the production server, you should have some type of interface that will update the Production server from the Staging server.
 This is even more critical in a public-facing data environment, by loading and updating data to the staging server, where it can be reviewed, checked for errors, and resolve any issues before it is accessible to the public.
 The staging database can also be a back-up in case the public facing server fails.
 For this reason it is recommended to try and keep them identical, with the exception being any data that shouldn't be released publicly yet.
 Be sure that your IT shop is maintaining backups of the servers.
 It can be labor intensive and time consuming to restore the server.
 It is easier to be able to restore across servers or switch servers if the one has to be replaced.

-Updating the WID and Altering the Structure.
 When it comes time to update the WID to a new version, one of the first things you should do is check out the change document in the Appendix of the data dictionary.
 This lists all of the changes in the structure from the previous version.
-You now have a lot of options on how you are going to update your database.
-In all cases do not start with your production server, and preferably not the staging server either.
-Some of your options for updating, you can use alter and create statements to change your current database to the new version.
-You can write your own script, use someone else's SQL script to create the new structure, or use the management tool for your database and export the current script and then alter it to conform to the new version.
-The latest version of the access database provided by the NCSC can be imported in.
+There are a lot of options on how to update your database.
+In all cases do not start with the production server, and preferably not the staging server either.
+Some of the options for updating the WID include using alter and create statements, write your own script, use someone else's SQL script, or use the management tool for your database and export the current script and then alter it to conform to the new version.

-IT people hate letting users access the database.
-The fewer people who can muck around in there, the better for ensuring data quality.
+IT people do not like letting users access the database.
+Typically the thought is the fewer people who have access to the database, the better for ensuring data quality.
 In most cases, the majority of LMI people will have read-only access, meaning they can't change things.